JCOQUE/TFG-ingenieria/README.md

 ## Azure
 Azure is a cloud computing platform and service created by Microsoft.
 #### Azure Blob Storge
-In this project, Azure Blob Storage is used for two things: raw .csv used in this project is saved here.
+In this project, Azure Blob Storage is a datalake used for two things: raw .csv used in this project is saved here.
 And the transformed (added columns, predictions and more) .csv is also saved here as a .parquet.
+This .parquet is the one used in PowerBI for data visualization.
 #### Data Factory
+Data Factory (a.k.a ADF (Azure Data Factory) is another resource provided by Azure that allows you to create pipelines to move, transform and process data between different sources.
+For this project, it was used to copy data from the .parquet to an SQL Database.
+### Azure SQL Database
+The Azure SQL Database is the source from which PowerBI is going to retrieve data from.
+The main reason to use SQL Database as the PowerBI source is because it is a source that allows query folding for incremental refreshing in PowerBI (see PowerBI section).
+> Note: arsten